GrinonBarrett/Taksidos/Core Rules/Creatures/Lignafaguer {WiP}.md

 **Run Speed**: It may run up to 7 yards per move.

-**Swim Speed**: It may swim up to 12 yards per move, presuming the water isn’t too rough.
+**Swim Speed**: It may swim up to 3 yards per move, presuming the water isn’t too rough.

-**CLimb Speed**: It may climb up to 6 yards per round, presuming it is reasonable terrain to do so.
+**Climb Speed**: It may climb up to 5 yards per round, presuming it is reasonable terrain to do so.

 **Unarmed Attacks**;

- • Slam: The ajhas may use one of its appendages to strike a foe within 5 yard.
-This is a melee bare attack.
+ • Strike: The lignafaguer may use one of its strikers to strike a foe within 1.5 yards in any direction.
+This is a melee piercing attack.

- • Bite: The ajhas may perform a single bite against a foe it is grappling.
+ • Bite: It may perform a single bite against a foe it is grappling.
 This is a melee bite attack.
+If it is a critical hit, it does not inflict the typical critical hit affect.
+Instead, it inflicts an additional cutting attack and an addition acid attack.

 -----

-**Table**: *Attack versus Creature*
+**Table**: *Attack versus Creature* {Need to fix}
 | Weapon                 |          |            |         |            |         |
 |------------------------|-----------|----------|------------|---------|------------|
 |                        |          |            |         |            |         |